Combodo/iTop/readme.txt

 Compiler: Model alterations not flattened prior to compilation (when using the setup UI) Model Factory: factorized duplicate code from ApplyChanges + fixed an issue in the error reporting Fixed the verb DBObjectSearch::IsAny
+Read-only fields are no longer stored in the form as hidden fields.
+Code refactoring: fix of #876 implemented in 2.0.3 as [r3161], moved to a place where it will fix other implementations of the setup
+Limitation: DBSearch::Intersect to throw an exception whenever any of the merged queries have a queried class that does not correspond to the first joined class.
+This is a limitation of the current implementation of Intersect.
+Allowing such use cases would require quite a rework of that API.
+Replacing the SCSS->CSS conversion library by a newer one made by Leaf Corcoran: http://leafo.github.io/scssphp, tweaked to work on PHP 5.3
+Extending action classes (notifications): objects listed twice (in the base classes and leaf classes) in the notification page (actions tab).
+Email generation - No need to force "Content-Transfer-Encoding: 8bit".
+The default is "quoted-printable" and works fine if the content is made of plain text.
+Leaving the 8bit encoding could work but in such a case, the statement should be:
+$oEncoder = new Swift_Mime_ContentEncoder_PlainContentEncoder('8bit', true /*canonicalize*/);... otherwise the lines get truncated at random places (CRLF is assumed while PHP EOL is made of CR only!) -This has an impact on plain text email only.
+#1235 DBObject API - external fields not up to date after changing the external key (though they seem to be in sync when inspecting the internal values, Get() does not return the expected value).
+Demo mode: to not allow deleting neither changing the org of persons attached to a user account (this to make sure that the portal users will still have access to the customer portal)